 Here is no electricity or cell phone reception.
 Klipkuile is a place to forget the world and surrender to nature’s pace.
 The lazy blue tailed lizards who love baking in the sun in and around the camp will remind you of this, just in case you forget.

 - Swimming and splashing in the river pools.

-The camp is rented out as a whole and consists of two chalets, a large lookout lapa and an open boma braai area.
+The camp is rented out as a whole.
+You will not be sharing the kitchen and bathrooms with strangers.
+There is a large lapa, kitchen area, 2 chalets, and an open boma braai area.